You are seeing this page because you are using an unsupported browser.

 We’re at the early stages of modernising our airspace here at East Midlands Airport and we’d like you to get involved.

 On 10th January, we submitted an updated version of our report 'Listening to Stakeholders' to the industry regulator, the Civil Aviation Authority (CAA).
 This report outlines 11 Design Principles that will help to shape any future flight paths in our controlled airspace.
-Find a printable version of the document here.
+Find a printable version of the document here and a black and white version with larger text here.

 This document and its appendices can also be viewed on the CAA Airspace Change Portal.